texne/proficiency.cs.illinois.edu/index.md

 You will receive your proficiency exam results directly from the instructor supervising the exam.
 <!--- -->
-If the exam is given in the [Computer-Based Testing Facility](https://cbtf.engr.illinois.edu/) you may receive your results immediately.
+If the exam is given in the [CBTF](https://cbtf.engr.illinois.edu/) you may receive your results immediately.

 ### Information for Students with Disabilities